MISSISSAUGA, ON, July 16, 2013 /CNW/ - A new poll released today reveals

 Many have dropped out of school; many are not able to escape their

-A majority of Albertans did not know it's possible to buy fair trade
+A majority of Prairie residents did not know it's possible to buy fair

-clothing, wine, jewelry, soccer balls, flowers, seafood and produce
+trade clothing, wine, jewelry, soccer balls, flowers, seafood and

-"Albertans haven't yet grasped the shocking scale of child labour
+"Prairie residents haven't yet grasped the shocking scale of child

-worldwide.
-Their estimate of how many children are toiling in dirty,
+labour worldwide.
+Their estimate of how many children toil in dirty,

-dangerous and degrading jobs was 10 times lower than reality," said Cheryl Hotchkiss, senior advocacy manager, World Vision Canada.
+dangerous and degrading jobs was seven times lower than reality," said Cheryl Hotchkiss, senior advocacy manager, World Vision Canada.
 "It's easy to turn a blind eye to something that's not in your face,

-but this research shows Albertans want options to protect children in
+but this research shows Canadians want options to protect children in

 other countries from exploitation, just like children in Canada should